 OK, try these (emphasis on integration with python):

-numba compiles a subset of python to run on CPUs or GPUs; this sound uninspiring, but it turns out to be amazing because the debugging affordances are really good when you can switch between a python interpreter and a c compiler for the same code.
+numba compiles a subset of python to run on CPUs or GPUs; this sound uninspiring, but it turns out to be amazing because the debugging affordances are really good when you can switch between a python interpreter and a C compiler for the same code.
 It generates C loops from plain python, which is incredible.
 OTOH the GPU stuff is not seamless and requires a little too much parallelism hinting to be plausibly useful to amateurs like me.

 Gnumpy runs on top of, and therefore requires, the excellent cudamat library, written by Vlad Mnih.

 Gnumpy can run in simulation mode: everything happens on the CPU, but the interface is the same.
 This can be helpful if you like to write your programs on your GPU-less laptop before running them on a GPU-equipped machine.
 It also allows you to easily test what performance gain you get from using a GPU.
 The simulation mode requires npmat, written by Ilya Sutskever.